-Fathers’ Day has come and gone, celebrated in a whirlwind of sunshine, breakfast on the deck, poolside cocktails, and a game of pitch and catch.
-As the years go by, and they go by rather quickly, I become more entrenched in the title of “father” or “Dad”.
+Fathers’ Day will come and go, celebrated in a whirlwind of sunshine, breakfast on the deck, poolside cocktails, and a game of pitch and catch.
+As the years go by, and they go by rather quickly, I become more entrenched in the title of “father” or “Dad.”
 It has become my favorite line of work.

 I’m grateful for many things in this life.
 When my wife had a little scare with her health, I was grateful that it wound up, in the end, being nothing to worry about.

 I feel gratitude for having so much time with my grandparents in their time on this Earth, especially my grandmother.
 We shared many cups of coffee over the years.

 My life is what it is because of what they taught me as well.
 You know, enjoy the simple things in life, don’t stress too much, and forget about keeping up with the Joneses of the world.
 Good advice.

 I’m grateful for the music too.
 Sounds that are constantly in my head, ringing in my ears, providing the soundtrack to life.
 Whether it was an old Sinatra standard blasting from an transistor radio in the house on 14th Street, or a song by Muse playing on my daughter’s iPod, it has been forty plus years of enjoying some really amazing sounds.

 More than anything, I’m happy to be Dad.
 As I said, it’s my favorite job.
 And my most important.

 I took on this line of work on a ferociously hot day in late June 1995, when my daughter was born.
 Since that morning in the hospital, I’ve never looked back.
 I knew when I held her close to me, she would be the most important thing I would ever be a part of.